March 1923

 Dorney (2017), pg 243

 Joe Baker’s anti-Treaty column of 14 men is captured at Buckagh Mountain near Skerdagh, Co.
 Mayo.
 An anti-treaty man, Captain Jim Moran, is killed during this engagement.
-The captured men are badly treated by pro-Treaty officers.
+The captured men are badly treated by Free State officers.

 Price (2012), pg 253

-Seamus Taylor, an anti-Treaty prisoner in Killorglin Barracks, is being taken to Tralee, Co.
+Seamus Taylor, an anti-Treaty prisoner from Killorglin Barracks, is being taken to Tralee, Co.
 Kerry when he is killed at Ballyseedy Wood.
-The pro-Treaty side say that he was killed in an ambush but the anti-Treaty side say that he was killed by his captors.
-(Doyle says 9th.)
+The Free State side say that he was killed in an ambush but the anti-Treaty side say that he was killed by his captors.

 Macardle (1998), pg 33; Doyle (2008), pg 276